 A remote centralized monitoring system offers an alternate solution to individualized in-room patient sitting.
-Hospital patient video monitoring systems can provide the medical staff with a tool to remotely observe patients who would otherwise require an individual to be assigned to their room.
+Hospital patient video monitoring systems, integrated with a FHIR server, can provide the medical staff with a tool to remotely observe patients who would otherwise require an individual to be assigned to their room.
 The video cameras in patients’ rooms are equipped with two-way speaker systems so patients can communicate with caregivers and they, in turn, can speak with the patient from a central location.
 The live feed provided by the system enables the monitoring hospital staff to rapidly intervene when conditions demand they physically visit a room.

 The fall rate experienced by hospital patients when patient video monitoring systems are employed is equivalent to the percentage when in-room sitters are engaged.
 Using a central monitoring system can reduce healthcare costs and allow facilities to make more effective use of their personnel.

 Implementing a hospital monitoring system can take a considerable initial financial investment.
 The quality of the system can vary widely based on the type of equipment used and the grade of the data it provides.